List of Billboard Hot 100 number-one singles of the 1980s

-This article is about the American Billboard Hot 100 chart held during the 1980s.

-The Billboard Hot 100 chart is the main song chart of the American music industry and is updated every week by the Billboard magazine.
+The Billboard Hot 100 is the main song chart of the American music industry and is updated every week by the Billboard magazine.
 During the 1980s the chart was based collectively on each single's weekly physical sales figures and airplay on American radio stations.

-George Michael was the only artist to achieve two year-end Billboard Hot 100 number-one singles in the 1980s.
-He achieved this with his songs "Faith" and "Careless Whisper".
-He is one of two recording acts to achieve more than one year-end Billboard Hot 100 number-one single in the history of the chart, with the other being The Beatles, who also had two year-end number-ones.
+George Michael was the only artist to achieve two year-end Billboard Hot 100 number-one singles in the 1980s, with "Careless Whisper" and "Faith".
+He is one of two recording acts to achieve more than one year-end Billboard Hot 100 number-one single in the history of the chart, with the other being the Beatles, who also had two year-end number-ones.